 This topic describes how to upgrade the MongoDB version of an instance in the ApsaraDB for MongoDB console.
 ApsaraDB for MongoDB supports MongoDB 4.4, 4.2, 4.0, and 3.4.

-For more information, see Versions and storage engines.
+For more information about the MongoDB versions supported by ApsaraDB for MongoDB, see Versions and storage engines.

-- The balancer of a sharded cluster instance is disabled during an upgrade and enabled again after the upgrade.
+- The balancer of a sharded cluster instance is disabled during an upgrade and is enabled after the upgrade.

 - Log on to the ApsaraDB for MongoDB console.

-- In the Basic Information area, click Upgrade Database Version to select the target database version.
+- On the Basic Information page, click Upgrade Database Version and select the version for upgrade.

-- In the Upgrade Database Version dialog box that appears, click OK.
+- In the Upgrade Database Version message, click OK.

 The instance status changes to Upgrading.
 When the instance is changed to the Running state, the upgrade is complete.